Note: W marks external links to relevant Wikipedia articles. You can find places on maps, clicking coordinates in Wikipedia articles.

 No original Ford armoured cars survived.
-In 2007, a modern replica of the Ford FT-B was built in Poland.
+In 2007, a replica of the Ford FT-B was built in Poland, using an original chassis.

-The car had an Ford Model T chassis (on a photo), modified and strengthened in Poland.
-It had a rectangular frame and suspension on semi-elliptic transversal springs.
-The springs and a rear axle were additionally strengthened.
+The car had the Ford Model T chassis, slightly modified in Poland.
+It had a rectangular steel frame and suspension on semi-elliptic transversal springs.
+The rear axle were additionally strengthened with stringers.
 A position of a fuel tank was changed from transversal (under a driver's seat) to longitudinal, next to the driver.
-The wheels were wooden, tyre dimension was 30x3.5".
+The wheels were wooden, tire dimension was 30x3.5".
 The tires could be ordinary pneumatic ones, or filled with a bulletproof porous pulp inside ("gusmatic").
 Brakes were on rear wheels only.

 Transmission: a planetary gearbox with two forward gears and one reverse.
-Rear axle was driven.
+The rear axle was driven.

 The body was made of armoured trench plates, mounted to a frame.
 It had one small rearward-opening hatch on each side.
 There was also a two-part hatch above the driver (it helped to drive in non-combat conditions).
 The radiator was protected with armoured doors.
 A spare wheel was carried inside, along a rear hull plate.
 Peculiar cars might differ in armour details.
 Cars had no headlights initially, later they were fitted with a single headlight before the driver's front plate.